How a whirlwind and highly-planned couchsurfing trip to Europe helped a young traveller become the person he’s choosing to be.

 I stopped briefly in Montreal before returning fully home to New York City, and a friend from home met me there.
 It was something of a gradual reentry and, while I didn’t intentionally plan it for that purpose, it was a welcome assist.
 Montreal was grey and rainy, so my adventure would end much the same way it began: with a city entrenched in clouds, and a body soaked for most of the day!
 But this time, I didn’t wonder if the rain was symbolically washing something away before I started a new life.
 I didn’t wonder because I already knew.

-- Brandon Schultz wrote Outpost’s travel-advice column (The Savvy Traveller, click here).
-After this first epic step into the wider world, he became a travel and lifestyle writer and now thinks he has the best job in the world.
-Where you travel, he says, is less important than how you travel—“growth and enrichment are possible everywhere.”
+- After this first epic step into the wider world, Brandon Schultz became a travel and lifestyle writer, and now thinks he has the best job in the world.